simonfl3tcher/react-progressive-web-app/README.md

 ### Hosting

 You can host this site anywhere you want as long as it can be easily secured using SSL.
 I personally went for hosting on [AWS S3](https://aws.amazon.com/s3/), with [CloudFront](https://aws.amazon.com/cloudfront/).
-CloudFront will provide further caching which will mean even when you are online without a cache; the site will load super quick.
-I realize this is not for everyone, however, if you are going to be making changes regularly when you need to blow away the cache, I would highly recommend looking at [CloudFront](https://aws.amazon.com/cloudfront/).
+CloudFront will provide further caching which will mean even when you are online without a cache storage; the site will load super quick.
+I realize this is not for everyone, however, if you are going to be making changes regularly and you need to blow away the cache storage, I would highly recommend looking at [CloudFront](https://aws.amazon.com/cloudfront/).

 [CloudFormation And Static Sites](https://serverlesscode.com/post/instant-static-site-cloudformation/) may help if you are unfamiliar with AWS.

-This repo is currently a static based repo; The aim is to keep it that way.
+This repo is currently a static based repo; the aim is to keep it that way.
 If you want to provide dynamic information, you can call out to an API using something like [Axios](https://github.com/mzabriskie/axios).
 Eventually (although, not covered in this repo) you can implement the [Cache then network](https://jakearchibald.com/2014/offline-cookbook/#cache-then-network) approach, which would mean your app works with dynamic content on and offline.

 ### Lighthouse